psono/psono-server/README.md

 2. Install a database

-    We recommend using postgres for which we provide here the setup guide:
+    We will be using postgres (tested with version 9.5):

         sudo apt-get install postgresql postgresql-contrib
         sudo su - postgres
         createdb password_manager_server
-        psql template1
+        psql password_manager_server
         CREATE USER password_manager_server WITH PASSWORD 'password';
         GRANT ALL PRIVILEGES ON DATABASE "password_manager_server" to password_manager_server;
+        CREATE EXTENSION IF NOT EXISTS ltree;

+    If you want to use this database for unit testing, you should also do:

+        ALTER USER password_manager_server CREATEDB;

+    To exit this shell and return to your normal user do:

         \q
         Ctrl + D

-    If you want another DB, please visit https://docs.djangoproject.com/en/1.8/ref/databases/ for details.
+    Other databases are not supported because of missing ltree extension

 3. Install the config